President

 Paul Armstrong became the 9th President of Mohawk College in July 2024.

-His journey with the college began as a student in the late 1980s.
-After graduating with diplomas in Radiological Technology (1988) and Medical Diagnostic Ultrasound (1989), Paul returned to Mohawk College in 1992 as a faculty member in the Department of Medical Imaging.
+A proud alumnus, Paul began his journey at Mohawk as a student in the late 1980s.
+After graduating with diplomas in Radiological Technology (1988) and Medical Diagnostic Ultrasound (1989), he returned to the college as a faculty member in 1992.
 In 2013, his contributions to health sciences were honoured with an Alumni of Distinction Award.

-Beyond Mohawk College, Paul has helped shape national progress on green jobs and training.
-He was a founding member of Canadian Colleges for a Resilient Recovery, a coalition of 16 institutions working to prepare Canadians for the low-carbon economy.
+Paul led the development of the college’s current strategic plan, with a strong commitment to Truth and Reconciliation and Equity, Diversity and Inclusion.
+He was a founding member of Canadian Colleges for a Resilient Recovery (C2R2), a coalition of 16 institutions working to prepare Canadians for the low-carbon economy.
 He currently serves as Co-Chair of the C2R2 Governance Committee.